r0m5s/SSH_Honeypot/README.md

 Note: Windows and Mac where not tested

+# Program Installation
-# Steps to initiate the SSH Honeypot alone
+## Steps to initiate the SSH Honeypot alone

 Note: The steps are only valid if the system already has the correct dependencies installed and all commands were tested on a Linux OS